 Morgan Llwyd was born in Maentwrog in 1619 and educated in Wrexham, where he experienced a religious awakening in 1635 under the preaching of the Puritan, Walter Cradock.
 He joined Walter Cromwell’s army during the Civil War as a chaplain.
 In 1644 he returned to Wales as a preacher, and in 1650 was commissioned by Parliament as an Assessor of new ministers under the Act for the Propagation of the Gospel in Wales.
 He died in Wrexham in 1659.
-This essay discussing his most significant work, A Book of Three Birds, forms the introduction to its forthcoming translation by Rob Mimpriss.
+This essay is based on the introduction to my translation of his political and religious allegory, A Book of Three Birds.

 A Book of Three Birds: An Introduction by Rob Mimpriss